-Steve Coogan and Rob Brydon return for their sequel to The Trip (2000), this time driving through scenic Italy and trading impressions (literally).
+Steve Coogan and Rob Brydon return for their sequel to The Trip (2000), this time driving through scenic Italy and trading impressions (and impersonations).
 Funny mid-life banter, but the Italians themselves are mere background scenery.

 Woody Allen in vintage mode again.
 A period comedy starring Colin Firth and Emma Stone that's set in southern France and like the magic it portrays is simply unbelievable.
 Bit of a bore, really.
 Then again, the scenery is lovely.

 Life Itself (U.S.2014)

 Richard Linklater should be lauded for his film's concept and execution (a 12-year shoot), but the mise-en-scène is pedestrian, the themes are hackneyed and the script barely rises above banal.
 Main problem: The boy isn't all that interesting.